 According to the Encyclopedia Britannica,3 the “tree of knowledge” is said to connect all forms of creation, linking heaven to the underworld.
 Not only is this universal concept widespread in religious and philosophical traditions.
 In a famous passage by Charles Darwin, the Tree of Life was also used as a metaphor for the phylo-genetic tree of common descent in the evolutionary sense.4

 Then again, the Life Wheel nicely accommodates the subtle energy centers described in both Asian and Indian records.
+In Chinese Traditional Medicine, TCM, they’re called the Upper, Middle and Lower Tan Tiens.
 In Sanskrit they are called chakras.
 The picture looks like this:

 Not coincidently, the translation of chakra (a spinning a vortex of energy located along the central axis of the human spine) is Wheel or circle.
 The term is associated with cycles of nature, the “wheel of time,” and the “wheel of fate.”